Search This Blog

 I remember the events of that night as if they happened yesterday.
 But more than fifty years have passed.
 I was ten years of age and it was 1968.
 That evening, Dad said he was going for a walk.
 This was most unlike him.
 Mum asked him if all was right.
 He smiled and said, “I feel like some of the fish that we have just eaten for dinner are still alive and swimming inside me.”
 I asked him if I could join him on his nocturnal stroll and he replied in the affirmative.
 Soon, we both set off.
 He carried an umbrella with him not because we expected rain but as a defence against stray, aggressive dogs that sometimes roamed loose on the street where we lived.

 He walked briskly and I did my best to keep pace.
-The street was only about 200 meters long so we must have lapped it at least forty times because we walked for about an hour.
+The street was only about 200 meters long so we must have lapped it at least twenty times because we walked for about an hour.
 Clearly there was something on his mind, but I was only to know what it was the following day.

 Dad was an officer in the Royal Malaysian Police Force.
 Old school.
-Trained by the British who still occupied senior positions in the Force, even though it was already more than ten years since Independence.
+Trained by the British who still occupied some senior positions in the Force, even though it was already more than ten years since Independence.
 Mum was a teacher in a government school.
 Our home in Kuala Lumpur was small, hardly decorated to a lavish standard, with a lounge, dining room, kitchen, two bedrooms and two bathrooms upstairs.
 The master bedroom was occupied by our parents and my youngest baby brother.
 I shared the second room with my other brother.

 In the early hours of the morning following our evening walk there was some commotion in the corridor outside my room and I heard Dad and Mum having a conversation.
 No doubt about what I heard.
 Dad told Mum that he was going to Pudu prison, as one of the witnesses of an execution.
 I did not understand very much but clearly Mum was distraught.
 Dad was in his officer’s uniform and mentioned that he could not be late.
 That made me look at the analogue alarm clock at the side of my bed which showed 4.25 am in the morning.